Edward Bruce: Historical background

 In addition, Domhnall mac Briain Ó Néill, the king of Tír Eóghain in present-day Ulster, asked for assistance. Ó Néill had been troubled by Anglo-Irish incursions into Tír Eógain from the south-east (the de Verdons), the east (tenants of the earl of Ulster) and the west (also by the earl of Ulster).
 In order to retain his lands, he and some twelve of his vassals and allies jointly requested aid from Scotland.
 The Bruce brothers agreed, on condition of Irish support for Edward as King of Ireland—the brothers envisaged themselves as separate rulers of Scotland and Ireland, while Robert would regain Man and Edward would possibly make an attack, with Welsh support, on English-controlled Wales.
-The brothers thus envisaged "a grand Celtic alliance against the English", combining Scotland and Ireland—since both countries had a common Gaelic heritage.

 Ó Néill approved of the conditions for himself and on behalf of his vassals, and preparations began.
 At about this point, Roger Mortimer, 1st Earl of March, received news from Irish sources that an invasion was about to take place, and made his way to Ireland where he held land, mainly in and around the castle and town of Trim.
 (He had previously fought against the Bruces at Bannockburn where he was taken prisoner and freed to return King Edward II's royal seal, lost in the rout.)

 On 26 April 1315 a Scottish parliament met at Ayr (just across the North Channel from Antrim).
 As King Robert did not yet have any legitimate male heir, Edward was proclaimed his legal heir and successor as King of Scotland and to all other titles in case of Robert's death.
 Edward's invasion fleet also mustered there, having received calls to assemble as early as the previous month.